moonbitlang/moonbit-docs/README.md

 let map : Map[String, Int] = { "x": 1, "y": 2, "z": 3 }
 ```

-Currently keys in map literal syntax must be constant. `Map`s can also be destructed elegantly with pattern matching, see [Map Pattern[#map-pattern].
+Currently keys in map literal syntax must be constant. `Map`s can also be destructed elegantly with pattern matching, see [Map Pattern](#map-pattern).

 ## Json literal